-The aerospace sector is experiencing change at a rapid rate and airports are no exception.
-At the same time, new regulatory requirements are emerging to protect passengers, govern data privacy, and to standardise common operational practices.
+Around the globe, businesses are experiencing change like never before.
+At the same time, new regulatory requirements are emerging to govern privacy, data and to standardize common business practices.

-As airports evolve and adapt to thrive in a digital future, it is inevitable new risk areas will emerge.
+As businesses evolve and adapt to thrive in a digital future, it is inevitable new areas of risks will emerge.

-Airports face the challenge of pursuing fresh opportunities while simultaneously protecting themselves against damage.
-Damage to their reputation, customer & partner relationships, data, employees, financial position and more.
-Clearly, risk strategies need to keep pace with our rapidly evolving world and the profound impact that COVID-19 had on the aerospace sector.
+Organizations everywhere face the challenge of pursuing fresh opportunities while simultaneously protecting themselves against damage.
+Damage to their reputation, customer and partner relationships, data, employees, financial position and more.
+Clearly, risk strategies need to keep pace with our rapidly evolving world.

 Implementing a governance, risk and compliance (GRC) framework is the first step to building a truly effective risk management approach.

-Beyond that first step, utilising automated software functionality in conjunction with the GRC framework enables an integrated, flexible risk-management structure able to provide airports with fast, actionable insights.
+Beyond that first step, utilizing smart software in conjunction with the GRC framework enables an integrated, flexible risk-management structure able to power a business with fast, actionable insights.